 Wedding Prep in Bristol, RI

 Their wedding took place over 4th of July weekend at Mount Hope Farm in Bristol, RI.
 Bristol is home to the oldest Fourth of July celebration in the US, so it was a fitting theme for the wedding.
 The day of their wedding started out with photography of both the bride and groom getting ready at separate locations in Bristol, RI.
 The bride got her red, white and blue flowers and the groom put on his flag socks and fireworks tie.

 Then we headed over to St. Mary’s church for the wedding ceremony.
 It is an absolutely beautiful church and a joy to photograph in.
 What struck me most though was their first look down the aisle.
 The groom had the reaction that I think every bride hopes for as she walks down the aisle on her wedding day!

 Wedding Photos in Bristol, RI

-Then we headed over to Mount Hope Farm for the wedding reception.
+Then we headed over to Mount Hope Farm for the Fourth of July themed wedding reception.
 We still had some time before guests arrived, so we walked down to the beach for more formal photos.
 While we waited for the groom to catch up, Grace stood out on the rocks overlooking the Mt.
 Hope bridge.
 When the groom arrived he asked me to keep taking photos for a minute so he could just admire her.
 Swoon!
-I love doing weddings down by the Cove Cabin at Mount Hope Farm.
+I love doing weddings down by the Cove Cabin.
 There are beautiful views in every direction!

 All that was left to do was PARTY!
 The groom got things going by throwing off his suit jacket to reveal American flag sleeves during the first dance.
 Then the band Radiance really got things going with a pre dinner dance set.
 Nobody even cared when it started pouring rain outside the tent.
 It actually made for some pretty amazing sunset wedding photos.